jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

     ## 6 Obligate (100%)          610
     ## 7 <NA>                       2

-Filter results for rare disorders with obligate or 100% frequency in patient’s populations, showing disorder type, HPO frequency and disorder name.
+Results for rare disorders with obligate or 100% frequency in patient’s populations were then filtered, showing disorder type, HPO frequency and disorder name.
 Specifically, I wanted to find out the disorder names associated with the “Disease” disorder type with HPO frequency of “Obligate (100%)”.

 ``` r
 df_freq_ob <- df %>%